 - Trade discounts, cash discounts, special discounts, cash rebates

 - Cost of materials used, labor or service cost

 - The cost of transportation of the other tobacco products before its purchase by the wholesale dealer of other tobacco products

 - Any services that are a part of the sale, including shipping, freight, warehousing, customer service, advertising or any other service related to the sale

-If a wholesale dealer sells OTP to a retail dealer or ultimate consumer, the wholesale price is the established price for which the OTP is sold to the retail dealer or ultimate consumer before any discount or reduction is made.
+For other tobacco products sold to a retail dealer or ultimate consumer by a wholesale dealer of other tobacco products that manufactures, produces, fabricates, assembles, processes, labels or finishes OTP in this State, the wholesale price is the established price for which the OTP is sold to the retail dealer or ultimate consumer before any discount or reduction is made.

 When does the wholesale dealer pay the OTP tax?